 Imagine you treat a tooth, but your patient comes back complaining of ongoing problems.
 This has probably already happened to you.
 I know it’s happened to me!
 When considering a previously treated tooth, “retreat” shouldn’t have to be a dirty word.

-One thing that really troubles me is when endodontists feel that their work can never fail.
-Let me tell you, I don’t care how good you are.
+One thing that really gets on my nerves is when endodontists feel their work can never fail.
+Look, I don’t care how good you are.
 You will have to retreat some of your own work.

-I have had to retreat some of my own root canals, and I am not ashamed to admit it.
+I’ve had to perform second treatments on some of my own root canals, and I am not ashamed to admit it.
 It’s how you handle it that matters.

-Here is a case that was done by an endodontist that was self-referred by the patient, as she wanted a second opinion.
+Here is a case that was done by an endodontist which was self-referred by the patient, as she wanted a second opinion.

 Let’s dive into the case study.

-This root canal is about 2 years old, but the patient has had problems with it ever since it was treated.
-She had pain to percussion, and she definitely went in and out of flareups.
+For starters, this root canal is about 2 years old, but the patient had problems from the moment it was treated.
+She had pain to percussion, and went in and out of flare-ups.
 Her diagnosis was Previously Treated #19 with Symptomatic Apical Periodontitis.

-The root canal looks well done, but there still is a lesion.
-She was referred for an extraction by her endodontist, but that didn’t sit well with her, since she was pretty adamant she did not want to lose this tooth.
+The root canal looks well done, but there’s still a lesion.
+She was referred for an extraction by her endodontist, but that didn’t sit well with her.
+She was pretty adamant about keeping this tooth (and I mean, that’s fair)!